-Visiting a pet-friendly store is becoming increasingly popular.
-There are many benefits to visiting stores that allow pets for both you and your dog.
-Fortunately, many major retailers -- including pet-friendly hardware stores like Lowes and Home Depot, and department stores such as Nordstrom and Marshalls -- have created a pet-friendly shopping experience, so you and your best friend can shop together.
+Visiting pet-friendly stores is a great way to get out and socialize with your furry family members.
+Making time with your pet while shopping on the go is a great way to build your bond.
+Fortunately, many major retailers - including pet-friendly hardware stores like Lowes and Home Depot, and department stores such as Nordstrom and Marshalls - have created pet-friendly shopping experiences so you and your best friend can shop together.

 Stores That Allow Dogs